Bayhorse Silver (CVE:BHS) Stock Price Down 27.3% – What’s Next?

 Bayhorse Silver Stock Down 27.3 %

-In other Bayhorse Silver news, Senior Officer Graeme O’neill sold 1,300,000 shares of the firm’s stock in a transaction dated Monday, January 6th.
-The shares were sold at an average price of C$0.08, for a total value of C$104,000.00.
-Corporate insiders own 4.74% of the company’s stock.
+In other news, Senior Officer Graeme O’neill sold 1,300,000 shares of the company’s stock in a transaction dated Monday, January 6th.
+The stock was sold at an average price of C$0.08, for a total value of C$104,000.00.
+Company insiders own 4.74% of the company’s stock.

 About Bayhorse Silver